 Due to the rapid development on the Chinese market, it is vital to set up a targeted strategy and maintain an agile approach.
+Opportunities also come with challenges, which require a close market presence to understand and manage.
 It is also good to know that Chinese companies tend to have a complex organisational structure that can be difficult to navigate as a newcomer on the market.
 See more tips on how to succeed in China in the interview with our country manager Joakim Abeleen below.

 How we can help